Vonage-Community/demo-insights-verify-python-kotlin/README.md

 The Playground allows you to start using the Network Features without approval of a business profile by the operators.
 In order to use your real number with this demo app, you will need to [configure the Playground for your Vonage application](https://vonage.dev/4fQ4V3Q).

-You can also use Vonage Virtual Operator to[test certain workflows](#testing-different-scenarios-with-vonage-virtual-operator).
+You can also use Vonage Virtual Operator to [test certain workflows](#testing-different-scenarios-with-vonage-virtual-operator).

 ## Running the Server